 Where to Adopt or Buy an Exotic Shorthair

-Although it may be extremely difficult to find an Exotic Shorthair kitten at your local shelter or rescue group, you may be able to find an adult Exotic.
-Reach out to your local shelter, rescue groups, or even your veterinarian to see if there are any adoptable Exotic Shorthairs in your area.
+Although it may be extremely difficult to find an exotic shorthair kitten at your local shelter or rescue group, you may be able to find an adult exotic.
+Reach out to your local shelter, rescue groups, or even your veterinarian to see if there are any adoptable exotic shorthairs in your area.

 More Cat Breeds and Further Research

-If you’re interested in breeds similar to the Exotic Shorthair, check out:
+If you’re interested in similar breeds, check out: